AlfBerht/AlfBerht/README.md

 ### :jigsaw: About Me :

 <div>
 Hi!
-I’m a 3D World Artist who loves creating immersive environments with mood, story, and atmosphere — specializing in environment creation, level design, and worldbuilding systems using Unreal Engine.<br /><br />
+I'm a 3D Environment Artist working with Unreal Engine to create immersive, story-rich game worlds.
- Thanks to my background in architecture and graphic design, I combine structure and creativity in my work.
-I enjoy building realistic scenes that feel alive — with thoughtful lighting, materials, and small details that help tell a story.I work with tools like Unreal Engine, Maya, ZBrush, Substance Painter, Substance Designer and others to model, texture, animate, and polish game-ready environments.
-I especially enjoy scenes that make you feel something.<br />
+With a background in architecture and design, I combine structure and mood in my scenes — from layout and lighting to auto-materials, PCG, and RVT systems.

+I recently built a full city environment from scratch, handling everything from composition to LOD optimization.
+I’m also developing a solar system with two suns, moon phases, eclipse control, and customizable weather.

+In total, I’ve completed more than 15 smaller projects — each one helped me grow as an artist and problem-solver.
+I'm especially drawn to projects with narrative depth and grounded worldbuilding.
- Outside of work, I get inspired by books, traditional art, and story-driven games like The Witcher, Life is Strange, and Final Fantasy, The Last of Us.
-These kinds of stories help shape how I approach my own creative projects.<br /><br />
+Inspired by games like The Witcher, The Division, and The Last of Us, I aim to build worlds that feel alive and emotionally engaging.

- I'm always happy to connect, collaborate, and explore new opportunities.
-Let’s create something memorable together!
+Feel free to reach out if you're looking for someone who builds grounded, emotional spaces in Unreal Engine.

  ---